BryanDucourt/note/Others/Part Time/COSC-3000 proposal 1.md

-### Stock Market Trend Prediction Project
+### Bitcoin Market Trend Prediction Project
 **What - What is the topic and goal of your project?**

-- **Topic:** Utilizing machine learning methods to predict stock market price trends.
+- **Topic:** Utilizing machine learning methods to predict bitcoin price trends.
-- **Goal:** To develop a model capable of predicting future stock price movements based on historical data, aiding investors in making more informed investment decisions.
+- **Goal:** To develop a model capable of predicting future bitcoin price movements based on historical data, aiding investors in making more informed investment decisions.
 **Why - Why is your project important or interesting?**

-- Stock market investments involve significant amounts of capital, and investors and financial institutions greatly benefit from accurate market trend predictions to formulate investment strategies.
+- bitcoin market investments involve significant amounts of capital, and investors and financial institutions greatly benefit from accurate market trend predictions to formulate investment strategies.
 - Applying machine learning and data science techniques can enhance prediction accuracy, potentially leading to higher economic returns.
 - The project is highly challenging and practical, testing the application of data science techniques in the financial sector.
 **How - How will you achieve the project's goal?**

-- By collecting historical stock market data, including stock prices, trading volumes, market news, and other factors that might influence stock prices.
+- By collecting historical bitcoin market data, including bitcoin prices, trading volumes, market news, and other factors that might influence bitcoin prices.
 - Utilizing data preprocessing techniques such as data cleaning, feature extraction, and data normalization.
-- Employing various machine learning models for training and testing, such as Random Forest, Support Vector Machines, or Neural Networks, selecting the optimal model for stock price trend prediction.
+- Employing various machine learning models for training and testing, such as Random Forest, Support Vector Machines, or Neural Networks, selecting the optimal model for bitcoin price trend prediction.
 - Conducting model evaluation using metrics such as Mean Squared Error (MSE) and accuracy to assess model performance.
 **Data - What is your data source, and how will you obtain it?**

-- **Data source:** Mainly from public financial data APIs like Yahoo Finance and Google Finance for historical stock data.
+- **Data source:** Mainly from public financial data APIs like Yahoo Finance and Google Finance for historical bitcoin data.
 - **Method of acquisition:** Using Python scripts with libraries such as `pandas_datareader` to fetch data.
 - **Sample data (table):**